 How do you screen for cervical cancer?

-Women who are interested in cervical cancer screening, have received an abnormal test result or are experiencing symptoms are welcome to consult with the outstanding, board-certified physicians at Moffitt Cancer Center.
-As a recognized leader in the development of scientific technology for detecting and treating cancer, we offer patients the latest diagnostic techniques as well as a wide range of options for care, including robust clinical trials program, in a single location.
+Women who are interested in cervical cancer screening, have received an abnormal test result or are experiencing cervical cancer symptoms are welcome to consult with the outstanding board-certified physicians in the Gynecologic Oncology Program at Moffitt Cancer Center.
+As a recognized leader in the development of scientific technology for detecting and treating cancer, we offer our patients convenient access to the latest diagnostic techniques as well as a wide range of treatment options, including a robust clinical trials program, in a single location.